linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br>
 </div>
 <div><p style="font-family:courier;"><i>

+With the physical search ongoing, officers turned to Paddock's close relationships and life.
 He had a live-in girlfriend, 62-year old Marilou Danley, who was traveling in the Philippines when the massacre took place.
 Although Paddock used some of her identification, investigators clarified that they believed she was not involved with the shooting.
-He was divorced 27 years ago and his ex-wife, now living in Los Angeles County, California, had no contact with him for years.
-There was no record of children. <br><br>
+He had been married, but was divorced 27 years ago.
+His ex-wife, now living in Los Angeles County, California, said she had no contact with him for years.<br><br>

-Police said they had no information about Paddock’s motive, that he had no criminal record and was not believed to be connected to any militant group.
+Perhaps Paddock had a checkered past or multiple run-ins with police?
+But, investigators quickly learned this was not the case.
+A criminal check provided little insight into Paddock’s motive or temperament because he had no criminal record and was not believed to be connected to any militant group.
 “We have no idea what his belief system was,” Lombardo said.
 “I can’t get into the mind of a psychopath.”<br><br>

-All firearms may have been purchased legally.
+Next, officers looked into Paddock's arsenal.
+The paper trail could possibly reveal something.
+Initial research suggested Paddock had purchased  his firearms legally.
 A Mesquite store, Guns & Guitars, said it sold a gun to Paddock and that “he never gave any indication or reason to believe he was unstable or unfit at any time.”
-He had purchased multiple firearms in the past, several of them purchased in California, according to law enforcement officials.
-But those didn't appear to be among the 10 or more guns found in the Mandalay Bay hotel room.<br><br>
+Additional research showed he had purchased multiple firearms in the past, with several of them purchased in California, according to law enforcement officials.
+Interestingly, those guns didn't appear to be among the 10 or more guns found in the Mandalay Bay hotel room.
+Nothing materialized from a look into his guns.<br><br>

+Then, the search moved to Paddock's hobbies.
 He had a pilots license, but the medical certification required to fly legally had lapsed.
-Nothing about Paddock seemed out of place or out of the ordinary. <br><br>

-Police said they had no information about Paddock’s motive, that he had no criminal record and was not believed to be connected to any militant group.
-“We have no idea what his belief system was,” Lombardo said.
-“I can’t get into the mind of a psychopath.” <br><br>
+The look into Paddock's past was proving fruitless.
+Nothing about Paddock, <a href="https://www.theguardian.com/us-news/2016/sep/20/gun-ownership-america-firearms-super-owners" target="_blank">including his ownership of over 40 guns</a>, seemed out of place or out of the ordinary. <br><br>

-Perhaps a look into his family history or discussions with other family members would provide clues.
+Officers decided to move to his family history next.
+Perhaps his siblings or parents would provide clues

  </i></p>
 </div>

 <hr>
 <br><br>
 ## Using [`gdeltPyR`](https://github.com/linwoodc3/gdeltPyR)
-`gdeltPyR` is simple to use.
+Unlike the difficulties investigators experienced in trying to find Paddock's motive, `gdeltPyR` is easy to understand and use.
 As stated earlier, we only need a date and information about the location to find the target data.
-After we filter, it's just a "point, click, read" job because the news stories will be categorized and organized by time.
+After we filter the data to the relevant GDELT records, it’s just a “point, click, and read” job because the news stories will be categorized and organized by time.

 The code to pull data for October 1 through October 2: